Norbiros/Norbiros/README.md

 ## 😃 About me:
 <!-- I started around May 2021 -->
 I am young, polish programmer.
 I have 3 years of programming experience! <br>
-I am mainly working in Java, Kotlin, TS and Vue.
+I am mainly working in Java, Kotlin, Rust, TS and Vue.
 I love linux ❤️<br/>

 ## 🔭 I’m currently working on:
+<a href="https://github.com/CrabCraftDev">CrabCraft</a> - A minecraft server implementation in Rust, with ability to load Paper plugins.<br>
+<a href="https://github.com/Norbiros/emojitype">EmojiType</a> - a mod that lets you type Minecraft emojis easier!<br>
+<a href="https://github.com/Norbiros/MobidziennikAPI">MobidziennikSDK</a> - TypeScript web scraping SDK for Polish e-gradebook MobiDziennik. <br>
 <a href="https://github.com/SpaceMC/SpaceMC-EU">SpaceMC</a> - plugins for minecraft server<br>
-<a href="https://github.com/Norbiros/MobidziennikAPI">MobidziennikSDK</a> - TypeScript web scraping SDK for Polish e-gradebook MobiDziennik. <br>
-<a href="https://github.com/CrabCraftDev">CrabCraft</a> - A minecraft server implementation in Rust, with ability to load Paper plugins.<br>
-<a href="https://github.com/Norbiros/emojitype">EmojiType</a> - minecraft mod that allows to easily type emoji and emoticons in game.<br>

 ## 📯 How to reach me:
 Talk to me on Discord: Norbiros<br>